-If enacted, this bill would amend current statutes related to the Department of Child Safety (DCS) by requiring the central intake hotline to generate a comprehensive report that includes the entire history of a child and their siblings who have been subjects of prior hotline calls or DCS investigations.
-Specifically, it mandates that hotline workers review all calls received in the previous 90 days, including those that did not meet the criteria for a DCS report, to inform their assessment of new allegations.
-This change aims to enhance the efficiency and thoroughness of the intake process.
+If enacted, this bill would amend current statutes related to the Department of Child Safety (DCS) by requiring the DCS central intake hotline to generate a comprehensive report that includes the entire history of a child and their siblings who have been subjects of prior hotline calls or DCS investigations.
+Specifically, it mandates that hotline workers review the narrative of every call received for that child in the previous ninety days.
+Additionally, hotline workers would be required to examine calls that did not meet the criteria for a DCS report within the same timeframe and utilize that information when assessing new allegations.

 Statutes affected: Introduced Version: 8-455